Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 Can I import only specific Cutter & Buck brands, categories, or fabric programs?

 Yes — that is exactly the kind of brand-and-category filter Supply Master is built for.
-Filter by brand (Cutter & Buck flagship or Clique corporate), by gender (men's or women's — encoded with an L-prefix in the feed), by top-level category (Knits, Outerwear, Wovens, Crossover, Bottoms, Sweatshirts/Fleece), by fabric program (Virtue Recycled, Adapt Recycled, Rainier Recycled, Skyline Recycled, Pacific Performance, Drive Recycled), or by silhouette (polo, jacket, puffer, woven, skort, crewneck) and only those styles import.
+Filter by brand (Cutter & Buck flagship or Clique corporate), by gender (men's or women's — encoded with an L-prefix in the feed), by top-level category, by fabric program, or by silhouette (polo, jacket, puffer, woven, skort, crewneck) and only those styles import.
 A country-club pro shop that builds around Virtue Recycled polos and Adapt Recycled jackets can import only those two programs and run a tightly merchandised catalog.

 Does the integration cover the women's range?